Solo exhibition

 A solo show or solo exhibition is an exhibition of the work of only one artist.
+Rather than a group of artists who collaborate to form an exhibition.
 The artwork may be paintings, drawings, etchings, collage, sculpture, or photography.
 The creator of any artistic technique may be the subject of a solo show.
 Other skills and crafts have similar types of shows for the creators.
 Having solo shows of one's artwork marks the achievement of success and usually is accompanied by receptions and a great deal of publicity.
 The show may be of current work being produced, those from a single time period, or representative work from different periods in the career of the artist, the latter is termed a retrospective.